 Counties and cities or towns in North Carolina can both be enabled by the General Assembly to collect occupancy taxes.
-Of the one hundred (100) counties in the state, eighty-four (84) have an active countywide tax on accommodations or are legislatively enabled to collect within their boundaries.
-Nine (9) other counties have no occupancy tax levied at either the county or municipal level, while another seven (7) counties have only a city or town that levies a tax.
-There are ninety-eight (98) cities and towns in the state which are legislatively enabled to collect an occupancy tax, sometimes in addition to a countywide tax.
+Of the 100 counties in the state, 90 are legislatively enabled to collect within their boundaries.
+Six counties have no occupancy tax levied at either the county or municipal level, while four counties have only a city or town that levies a tax.
+There are 110 cities and towns in the state which are legislatively enabled to collect an occupancy tax, sometimes in addition to a countywide tax.

-According to the Local Government Division of the Department of Revenue, \$285 million in occupancy taxes was collected at the local level in fiscal 2021 (the most recent year for which data is available from the state).
+According to the Local Government Division of the Department of Revenue, \$391 million in occupancy tax revenue was collected at the local level in fiscal 2022 (the most recent year for which data is available).
 The current data available from the Department of Revenue showing collections by county or municipality is attached to this report as an appendix.
-The Department of Revenue typically does not update this data until at least a year after the end of the most recent fiscal year.
+The Department of Revenue typically does not update this data until a year after the end of the fiscal year.

-Total Counties in North Carolina 100 Counties in North Carolina legislatively enabled to collect occupancy taxes, and which actively collect the tax 83 Counties legislatively enabled to collect occupancy taxes, but which do not currently collect at the county level 1 Counties without any occupancy tax legislation in place, at either the county or municipal level 9 Counties without any countywide tax legislation, but with at least one city or town legislatively enabled to collect occupancy taxes 7 Total Cities and Towns in North Carolina 552 Cities and towns in North Carolina legislatively enabled to collect occupancy taxes, and which actively collect the tax 85 Cities and towns legislatively enabled to collect occupancy taxes, but which do not currently collect at the municipal level 13
+Total Counties in North Carolina 100 Counties in North Carolina legislatively enabled to collect occupancy taxes 90 Counties without any occupancy tax legislation in place, at either the county or municipal level 6 Counties without any countywide tax legislation, but with at least one city or town legislatively enabled to collect occupancy taxes 4 Total Cities and Towns in North Carolina 552 Cities and towns in North Carolina legislatively enabled to collect occupancy taxes, and which actively collect the tax 110

-There are a combined 168 counties and cities or towns in North Carolina which actively levy an occupancy tax of at least 1%.
-(There are also four (4) specially legislated districts within communities that already collect a tax: Beech Mountain District W and Seven Devils District W for the parts of those towns located in Watauga County, New Hanover County District U for the unincorporated parts of that county, and downtown Wilmington's Convention Center District.)
+There are a combined 200 counties and cities or towns in North Carolina which have the legislative approval to levy an occupancy tax of at least 1%.
 As noted, there are some counties that have a countywide occupancy tax, but which also have towns or cities levying an additional room tax.
-There are currently thirty (30) counties where the county and at least one city or town both levy separate occupancy taxes on accommodations.

-There are also some communities legislatively enabled to raise their taxes beyond the current rate (or to begin collecting their occupancy tax) upon approval at the local level by a county commission or city or town council.
-No combination of county and municipal occupancy taxes can exceed 6%, with the exception of Mecklenburg County.
+There are currently 34 counties where the county and at least one city or town both levy separate occupancy taxes on accommodations.
+There are also some communities legislatively enabled to raise their taxes beyond the current levied rate or to begin collecting an occupancy tax upon resolution of a county commission or city or town council.

 The occupancy tax is never the only tax revenue generated by visitors in North Carolina.
-As previously noted, guests in commercial accommodations also pay applicable sales taxes on the cost of their rooms.
+As previously noted, guests in accommodations also pay applicable sales taxes on the cost of their rooms.
 The other businesses in which visitors spend money during their stays-restaurants, shops, attractions-pay millions of dollars in additional sales taxes.
-These same tourism businesses also pay property taxes that would otherwise not be generated if they did not exist to serve residents and visitors.
+These same businesses also pay property taxes that would otherwise not be generated if they did not exist to serve residents and visitors.
 The local revenue impact of visitors thus goes far beyond the occupancy tax paid by overnight guests.